PapiWinnie/alu-higher_level_programming/javascript-warm_up/README.md

-This is the directory for javascript scripts
+This is the directory for javascript- warm up